arpkoirala/arpankoirala.github.io/readme.md

 Motilal Nehru National Institute of Technology, Allahabad (India) GPA-9.28/10, Percentage-92.80

 ## Language skills

 - English        		C2
 - Spanish       		A2
 - Dutch	      		A1
 - Nepali and Hindi 	native

- ## Current Role
+### Current Role

-Function – Research Assistant/ Post-doctoral researcher Nov 2018 – till date
+Function – Research Assistant/ Post-doctoral researcher

+Nov 2018 – till date

 KU Leuven and Energyville, Belgium

 Location- Belgium,
  -	 Worked on three different projects with work package leader of one
  -	 Supervised 4 master thesis students and 4 summer job interns
  -	 Participated in 2 new proposals for EU and Belgian funding

-Project
-Grid studies for bidirectional and fluctuating electricity flow: Project BREGILAB (2018-2022) Funded by Federal Department of Energy, Energy transition Fund Project partners: KU Leuven, VITO, IMEC, University of Hasselt Main tasks (Responsible for one complete work package out of seven)
+Grid studies for bidirectional and fluctuating electricity flow: Project BREGILAB (2018-2022)

+Funded by Federal Department of Energy, Energy transition Fund

+Project partners: KU Leuven, VITO, IMEC, University of Hasselt

+Main tasks (Responsible for one complete work package out of seven)
   •	Probabilistic grid congestion studies in low voltage distribution systems using simulation based approach (Monte-Carlo and quasi Monte-Carlo approach) and analytical surrogate modelling based methods (general polynomial chaos (gPC) approach).
   •	Innovative Hosting Capacity calculation methods to see the impact of planning scenarios in operational limits.
   •	Chance constrained optimization tool to calculate stochastic hosting capacity.

-Main results
+## Main results
  •	Methodology to compute hosting capacity of distribution feeders of Flanders region in Belgium.
  •	Test cases of active load management.
  •	Collaboration to form an energy atlas (map with energy potential) of Belgium.

-Project
-Developing Universal Approach on use of Flexibility by Distribution System Operators: Project EUniversal (2020-2022) Funded by European Union, H2020 EUniversal project Project partners: KU Leuven, VITO, Mitznet
+Developing Universal Approach on use of Flexibility by Distribution System Operators: Project EUniversal (2020-2022)

+Funded by European Union, H2020 EUniversal project

+Project partners: KU Leuven, VITO, Mitznet

 Main tasks (Research assistant on German demo out of three demos)
   •	Julia implementation of novel flexibility assessment tool for distribution feeders of Mitznet, Germany

 Main results
   •	Flexibility demo for Mitznet, Germany as part of project E-universal

-Project
-Decision Support for Distribution System Operator: Project ADRIAN (2018-2022) Funded by Fluvius (A DSO in Flanders region of Belgium) Project partners: KU Leuven, VITO, Fluvius
+Decision Support for Distribution System Operator: Project ADRIAN (2018-2022)

+Funded by Fluvius (A DSO in Flanders region of Belgium)

+Project partners: KU Leuven, VITO, Fluvius

 Main tasks
  •	Python implementation for hosting capacity assessment tool
  •	Evaluation and mapping of PV hosting capacity of all feeders (350,000) of the Flanders region in Belgium

 Main results
  •	Python based Tool for DSO to evaluate the hosting capacity of their feeders

-Project
 Data driven optimization models for secure real-time operation of renewable dominated power systems: Project DISCRETE (2022-2025)

-Funded by Federal Department of Energy, Energy transition Fund Project partners: KU Leuven, University of Mons
+Funded by Federal Department of Energy, Energy transition Fund

+Project partners: KU Leuven, University of Mons

 Main tasks
   •	Ongoing Julia implementation of analytical stochastic optimal power flow tool for HVDC network

 ## Work Experience

-Function -Research Engineer (Internship/ Master Thesis) March 2018 – October 2018
+Function -Research Engineer (Internship/ Master Thesis)

+March 2018 – October 2018

 EDP HC Energia, Oviedo

 Location- Spain

-Project
 Real European low voltage test network for smart grid applications

 Main results
   •	A methodology to integrate data from different sources GIS data, smart meter data, SCADA and field measurements (from EDP) into a common platform to have steady-state analysis of the system.
   •	Non-synthetic European Low voltage network: Data processing tool for EDP, Spain to convert GIS data into power flow simulation with integration of data from 4 different platform.

 Function -Consultant

 April 2016 – August 2016

-Centre for Technology Alternatives for Rural Area (CTARA), IIT Bombay, Mumbai (India) Location- India
+Centre for Technology Alternatives for Rural Area (CTARA), IIT Bombay, Mumbai (India)

-Project
+Location- India

-Consultant for three state distribution companies in India.
+  • Consultant for three state distribution companies in India.

 Main results
   •	Data and reports regarding the tariff of agricultural consumers of different states for the state regulatory.

 Function -Electrical Engineer

 July 2013 – December 2015

-Tata Power Delhi Distribution Limited, New Delhi Location- India
+Tata Power Delhi Distribution Limited, New Delhi

-Project
+Location- India

 Predictive and preventive maintenance activity planning and execution of 33 kV and 11 kV grids and commercial and operation head for a district with 40000 customers (Industrial and residential mix).

 Main results
   •	Network improvement in seven urban ghettos of New Delhi with a population of 0.3 billion in 3 square km of area reducing theft from existing 13% to 6%.
   • Introduced analytical tools for theft detection in low voltage distribution network.

 ## Publications:

- 8 Journals (4 Journals as main author, and 4 as co-author), 11 conference papers (4 as main author) Top papers: (Citations from google scholar, Total citation: 102)
+ 8 Journals (4 Journals as main author, and 4 as co-author), 11 conference papers (4 as main author)

+Top papers: (Citations from google scholar, Total citation: 102)
   1. Koirala, A., Van Acker, T., D’hulst, R., Van Hertem, D. with Koirala, A. (corresp. author) (2022).
 Hosting capacity of photovoltaic systems in low voltage distribution systems: A benchmark of deterministic and stochastic approaches.
 Renewable and Sustainable Energy Reviews, 155, Art.No.
 111899. doi: 10.1016/j.rser.2021.111899 (citations: 12) (Impact factor: 14.98)
   2. Koirala, A., Suárez-Ramón, L., Mohamed, B., Arboleya, P. with Arboleya, P. (corresp. author) (2020).
 Non-synthetic European low voltage test system.
 International Journal of Electrical Power & Energy Systems, Art.No.
 105712. doi: 10.1016/j.ijepes.2019.105712 (citations: 41) (Impact factor: 4.63)
   3. Koirala, A., D'hulst, R., Van Hertem, D. (2019).
 Impedance modelling for European style Distribution Feeder.
 In: 2019 International Conference on Smart Energy Systems and Technologies (SEST), (1-1).
 Presented at the 2019 International Conference on Smart Energy Systems and Technologies (SEST), Porto, Portugal, 09 Sep 2019-11 Sep 2019. doi: 10.1109/SEST.2019.8849015 (citations: 12)
   4. Koirala, A., Van Acker, T., D'hulst, R., Van Hertem, D. with Koirala, A. (corresp. author) (2022).
 Uncertainty quantification in low voltage distribution grids: Comparing Monte Carlo and general polynomial chaos approaches.
 Sustainable Energy, Grids and Networks, Art.No.
 100763. doi: 10.1016/j.segan.2022.100763 (citations: 2) (Impact factor: 3.90)
   5. Koirala, A., Hashmi, M.U., D'hulst, R., Van Hertem, D. (2022).
 Decoupled probabilistic feeder hosting capacity calculations using general polynomial chaos.
 Electric Power Systems Research, 211, Art.No.
 108535. doi: 10.1016/j.epsr.2022.108535 (Impact factor: 3.41)
   6. Van Acker, T., Geth, F., Koirala, A., Ergun, H. (2022).
 General polynomial chaos in the current–voltage formulation of the optimal power flow problem.
 Electric Power Systems Research, 211, Art.No.
 108472. doi: 10.1016/j.epsr.2022.108472 (Impact factor: 3.41)
   7. Hoogsteyn, A., Vanin, M., Koirala, A., Van Hertem, D. (2022).
 Low voltage customer phase identification methods based on smart meter data.
 Electric Power Systems Research, 212, Art.No.
 108524. doi: 10.1016/j.epsr.2022.108524 (citations: 2) (Impact factor: 3.41)
   8. Hashmi, M.U., Koirala, A., Ergun, H., Van Hertem, D. (2022).
 Flexible and curtailable resource activation in three-phase unbalanced distribution networks.
 Electric Power Systems Research, 212, Art.No.
 108608. doi: 10.1016/j.epsr.2022.108608 (Impact factor: 3.41)
   9. Geth, F., Heidari, R., Koirala, A. (2022).
 Computational Analysis of Impedance Transformations for Four-Wire Power Networks with Sparse Neutral Grounding.
 In: e-Energy '22: Proceedings of the Thirteenth ACM International Conference on Future Energy Systems, (105-113).
 Presented at the ACM e-Energy 2022, Virtual, 29 Jun 2022-01 Jul 2022.
 New York, NY, United States.
-ISBN: 978-1-4503-9397-3. doi: 10.1145/3538637.3538844
+ISBN: 978-1-4503-9397-3. doi: <a href="10.1145/3538637.3538844"> 10.1145/3538637.3538844 </a>

 ## Tools and Open data